-On a broad scale the students who are making it to the end of the road are the exception among their peers, somehow having found the gumption to move forward but with few to guide them.
-You’ve heard about university, you’ve heard about the possibilities that education can bring, maybe you’ve met someone who studied in University before.
-But it is your daily surroundings, the community you grow up in, the majority, that will always speak louder than the exception.
+On a broad scale, the students who have pushed through the many barriers are the exception among their peers, somehow having found the gumption to move forward but with few in their community to guide them.
+If you’re a Cambodian kid growing up in a rural village, you may have heard about the possibilities that education can bring, you may have heard about university.

-At the end of our pilot year of the mentorship program, one of our high school students explained it best: “Now I know clear.” she wrote to us, “If they can do it, so can I.”
+At the end of that pilot year of the mentorship program, one of our high school students explained it in a nutshell: “Now I know clearly.
+If they can do it, so can I.”